The Dream Job Is Dead. Long Live The Good Enough Job.

 Advertisement

-It’s important that the solution isn’t reliant on individuals taking action, Cech says, asking them to change their prioritization, but rather, to think about this collectively: Even people who love their jobs should consider how they can support other workers within their own organizations and through social movements and supporting legislation, Cech says, so the burden of repairing the workforce doesn’t just fall on those who are already struggling.
-But it’s also important to recognize that it’s okay not to love your job at all, and simply to see it dispassionately, and not a reflection of who you are on the inside.
+It’s important that the solution isn’t reliant on individuals taking action, Cech says, asking them to change their prioritisation, but rather, to think about this collectively: Even people who love their jobs should consider how they can support other workers within their own organisations and through social movements and supporting legislation, Cech says, so the burden of repairing the workforce doesn’t just fall on those who are already struggling.
+But it’s also important to recognise that it’s okay not to love your job at all, and simply to see it dispassionately, and not a reflection of who you are on the inside.
 As Demi says: “I don't even have a dream job.
-I don't dream of laboring.”
+I don't dream of labouring.”

 Advertisement